Hackensack Water Company Complex: Jersey City Reservoir No. 3

-While not originally part of the Hackensack Water Company infrastructure, another reservoir atop the Hudson Palisades is Jersey City Reservoir No. 3, Also developed at the end of the 19th century in Jersey City Heights, Jersey City. it was closed to the public in the 1970s, and its usage as a municipal water source ended in 1992.
+While not originally part of the Hackensack Water Company infrastructure, another reservoir atop the Hudson Palisades is Jersey City Reservoir No. 3, which also developed at the end of the 19th century in Jersey City Heights, Jersey City.
+Tt was closed to the public in the 1970s, and its usage as a municipal water source ended in 1992.
 Since 2007 it has preserved the open reservoir for the public use as a wild life management area adjacent to Pershing Field.
 Nearby Reservoir #1 was located on either side of Summit Avenue, and has since been demolished.